charliecao77/assignment_cloudformation/README.md

 </match>
 ```

- - After that, you can start fluentd and everything should work:
+ - After that, you can start td-agent and everything should work:
 ```
-$ fluentd -c fluentd.conf
+$ td-agent -c /etc/td-agent/td-agent.conf
 ```

   Of course, this is just a quick example.
 If you are thinking of running fluentd in production, consider using td-agent, the enterprise version of Fluentd packaged and maintained by Treasure Data, Inc..